 2017: Root District Game Club receives a grant of $40,000 from the Jack & Dorothy Byrne Foundation, thanks to a matching pledge offered by the Foundation in 2014.

-2018: Plans are developed by Smith & Vansant Architects to renovate the Schoolhouse foundation.
+2018: Plans are developed by Smith & Vansant Architects and DeWolfe Engineering to renovate the Schoolhouse foundation.

-2019: Webster and Donovan Excavation is chosen to serve as the contractor on the project.
+2019: Webster and Donovan Excavating is chosen to serve as the contractor on the foundation project.

-2019: The Root Schoolhouse is lifted off its crumbling foundation, the site is excavated, concrete is poured, and the Schoolhouse is placed back down on a solid foundation.
+2019: The Root Schoolhouse is lifted off its crumbling foundation, the site is excavated, drainage remediation is added, concrete is poured, and the Schoolhouse is placed back down on a solid foundation.

 2019: The Root District Game Club has a booth at the Norwich Fair.